meltyourface/blank/posts/Mirrored-Ladder-of-Strata/Exploring-the-Mirrored-Ladder-of-Strata-A-Divinatory-Guide/index.md

 ## The Mirrored Ladder of Strata: A Comprehensive Guide

-Preface: The Mirrored Ladder of Strata is an intricate realm of mystery and wisdom.
+**Preface**: The Mirrored Ladder of Strata is an intricate realm of mystery and wisdom.
 Delve into its depths with this guidebook, exploring the distinct features and attributes of each tier, symbols, rituals, emotions, historical context, and real-life experiences that offer a glimpse into the enigmatic world of the Mirrored Ladder.

 ### I. Layers of the Mirrored Ladder of Strata
 1. The Terrestrial Tier